 The Most Anticipated November & December 2021 Book Releases

 In the sequel to last year’s must-read YA fantasy, These Violent Delights, Shanghai is on the brink of revolution.
-To keep Roma safe and prevent her cousin from usurping her position, Juliette knows the best way to protect Roma is to make him hate her.
-Thinking that Juliette murdered his cousin, Roma is on the warpath as a new monstrous danger emerges in the city.
+To prevent her cousin from usurping her position, Juliette knows the best way to protect Roma is to make him hate her.
+Thinking that Juliette murdered his cousin, Roma is on the warpath as a new monstrous danger emerges in the city just as the conflict between the Nationalists and the Communists comes to a head.

 Created by Nikole Hannah-Jones